michaelyamout/writeups/index.md

 ### Enumeration
 To begin with, we will start a Nmap scan on our target as part of our first enumeration steps.
-For this, I will opt to use nmapAutomator, although you can run a traditional Nmap scan.
+For this, I will opt to use <a href="https://github.com/21y4d/nmapAutomator">nmapAutomator</a>, although you can run a traditional Nmap scan.

 ```markdown
 PORT      STATE SERVICE      VERSION